JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 #### Local variables and further scopes

-Previously, if a variable was evaluated as not `null` within an `if` condition, the variable was smart cast, and information about this variable was shared further within the scope of the `if` block.
+Previously, if a variable was evaluated as not `null` within an `if` condition, the variable would be smart-cast, and information about this variable would be shared further within the scope of the `if` block.

-However, if you declared the variable **outside** the `if` condition, no information about the variable was available within the `if` condition, so it couldn't be smart cast.
+However, if you declared the variable **outside** the `if` condition, no information about the variable would be available within the `if` condition, so it couldn't be smart-cast.
 This behavior was also seen with `when` expressions and `while` loops.

-From Kotlin 2.0.0, if you declare a variable before using it in your `if`, `when`, or `while` condition then any information collected by the compiler about the variable is accessible in the condition statement and its block for smart casting.
+From Kotlin 2.0.0, if you declare a variable before using it in your `if`, `when`, or `while` condition, then any information collected by the compiler about the variable will be accessible in the condition statement and its block for smart-casting.

 This can be useful when you want to do things like extract boolean conditions into variables.
-Then, you can give the variable a meaningful name, which makes your code easier to read, and easily reuse the variable later in your code.
+Then, you can give the variable a meaningful name, which will improve your code readability and make it possible to reuse the variable later in your code.
 For example:

 ```kotlin
 class Cat {